Kingdom & Religion

 The current 5th King of Bhutan is King Jigme Khesar Namgyel Wangchuck who was crowned on 09 December, 2006 and, along with his wife Queen Pema, remains very close to all the citizens of Bhutan who hold their monarchy with deep respect.
 Few nations can boast to a dynasty of 5 Kings who have all shown great courage, vision, wisdom and compassion.

 The 4th King made the monumental and far-sighted decision to convert Bhutan to a full democracy, forming a Parliament, and paving the way for free and fair democratic elections in 2006.
-The current Prime Minister is Lyoenchhen Lotay Tshering who was elected in 2018 and is forged with the task of handling Bhutan’s many challenges as it continues to rapidly modernize.
+The current Prime Minister is Lyonchen Tshering Tobgay who was elected in January 2024 and is forged with the task of handling Bhutan’s many challenges as it continues to rapidly modernize.

 Religion in Bhutan